IBC Totes in Canada: Types, Standards, and Compliance Explained

 The Transport Canada Context

-In Canada, IBC totes used to move dangerous goods fall under federal jurisdiction.
+In Canada, UN-certified IBC totes used for chemical and industrial transport must comply with Transport Canada regulations, making supplier selection critical for legal and operational compliance.
 The specific design and certification requirements that apply are governed by the Transportation of Dangerous Goods Regulations and CAN/CGSB-43.146.
 These requirements will be covered in detail later in this article, but it is worth knowing from the outset that not every IBC on the market is authorized for dangerous goods transport.
 That distinction matters a great deal depending on what your operation is handling.
+Most operators in Canada source IBC containers from certified manufacturers or suppliers to ensure compliance with CAN/CGSB-43.146 standards.

 Industrial Uses of IBC Totes Across Canadian Industries